rnleach/sonde/README.md

    - For now [Bufkit warehouse][warehouse] is a good place to download bufkit files.
  - Configuration
    - Controls tab allows configuration of what data, background lines, and background shading are displayed.
 Almost all the colors used are configurable too.
-It is very much a work in progress, and persistence from run to run has not been implemented yet, but is planned.
+It is very much a work in progress.
+   - Persistence from run to run has been implemented via a config.yml file that is saved every time the program shuts down.
+   - Does not yet support saving and loading configurations, but that is planned.

 ## Screenshots